Club San Fernando: Hockey

 In March 1932 a female team named "San Fernando Hockey Club" requested the club permission to play their games in its fields.
 Then president Francisco Charlin approved the request and not only the girls were admitted but field hockey was added to the institution as an official activity.
 The female team was affiliated to Argentine league to play at second division.
 The first team that took part in an official championship was formed by Lorna Mathews, Norah Hubber, Marjory Stuert, Peggy Cowlishaw, Joey walsh, Florrie Walding, Dorothy Stuart, Beatrice Crawlwey, Violet Spamer, Gladis Herboldt and Martha Harrison and Doris Mayne.

 In 1942 a men's hockey team was also created.
 The first players of that team were Betti, Borgonovo, Boscaro, Trevisan, Francheschini, Manfredi, Otero, Pigni, Rivero, Sutil, Odewal and Cersósimo.
 That team promoted to Primera División in 1946.
 In 1958 San Fernando won the Torneo Metropolitano championship, being the first of 13 titles won to date.

 In 1961 San Fernando inaugurated its gym, which would be used to play the basketball games apart from other purposes.
 Three years later the club opens a basketball academy.
 In 1976 the San Fernando basketball team promoted to Primera División finishing 2nd after Estudiantes de La Plata that won the title.
 The roster was: Aníbal Jaimes (captain), Daniel Solzona, Ricardo Guitiérrez, Héctor Corgo, Daniel Magaldi, José Guazzaroni, Hugo Barbiero, Carlos Leveroni, Carlos Frissena, Sergio Sartor, Carlos Guazzaroni, C. Momiroff, Alejandro Montes, Miguel Bercoff, Carlos Claramut, Juan Arbillaga and Aníbal Aagard.
 Eduardo Risso and Ricardo Vellón were the coaches.

 Despite the success during the 1970s, San Fernando would be relegated to lower divisions in subsequent years.

 Rugby

 After rugby union was introduced at the club San Fernando played at the highest level of the Unión de Rugby de Buenos Aires championship until 2009, when after disputing the Top14 of Torneo de la URBA the club punished five players of the first division, banning them for periods from three months to two years.
 Due to that suspension the club could not play the seven tournament.

 The banned players left San Fernando to establish a new club, so Delta Rugby Club was founded and started to play at Grupo IV, the lowest division of the Unión de Rugby de Buenos Aires.

 With a team dismantled because of the exodus of its most notable players one year before, San Fernando made a poor campaign in the 2010 championship and was relegated to Grupo II (the second division) where it currently plays.

+Club schism

+After several disagreements with the authorities, in 2009 a group of near 100 members and executives of San Fernando left the club to form a new entity, "Delta Rugby Club".
+The departure of some of San Fernando's best rugby players caused the team to weaken in such a way that they were relegated to Grupo II (second division) in 2010.
+As of 2024, Delta had 650 members.

+Team image

+Club's colors are green, blue, and white, being nicknamed tricolor.